Helen Blair Barlett: “Effect of organic grinding media on water-soluble silicia frits” (1933)

+“A study of the mineralogical and physical characteristics of two lithia‐zirconia bodies” (1934)

 In a later publication (December 1934), she examined two bodies differing in composition by a small percentage of Li2O that were found to show marked differences in physical properties, especially in thermal expansion.
 Petrographic examinations were made of the electric‐furnace products used as the non-plastics and of the fired porcelain to determine what structural or mineralogical differences might be responsible for these variations.
 The properties of a feldspar body, tested under similar conditions, are given for comparative purposes.

-“RATE OF DECOMPOSITION OF KYANITE AT VARIOUS TEMPERATURES” (1940)
+“Rate of decomposition of kyanite at various temperatures” (1940)

 Helen Barlett conducted an experiment to determine the rate at which kyanite breaks down into mullite and glass, and later published an article on her findings (September 1940).
 A furnace containing a thermocouple was used and platinum wires were wrapped around fragments of kyanite which were suspended by the furnace.
 Once heated, the sample was taken out of the furnace and was observed with a microscope to figure out if the kyanite had broken down into mullite and glass.
 Many trials were performed until the rate of decomposition at a certain temperature was achieved.
 Helen Barlett discovered that the rate at which North Carolina kyanite of various grain sizes decomposes into mullite and glass is in the temperature range of 1350° to 1600 °C. She also discovered that the decomposition of kyanite into mullite and glass varies on the source, size of kyanite, and temperature.